 Description of the newsletter: Wondering what's happening in the tech world every single day?
 Well, Benedict Evans Newsletter is just the thing you need.
 Written by Benedict Evans, his letters are sent to around 150,000 users, chock-full of the most important details and analysis in the tech world.

-Benedict has been doling out his contextual analyses and thoughts about the modern tech industry since 2013, and his newsletter is still gaining audience!
+Benedict has been doling out his contextual comments and thoughts about the modern tech industry since 2013, and his newsletter is still gaining an audience!

 Description of the newsletter: As a founder of this newsletter Jessica Lessin covers pretty much everything on technology.
-Every weeknight you will receive emails from The Information reporters regarding daily technology updates, all packed in one simple article.
+Every weeknight, you will receive emails from The Information reporters regarding daily technology updates, packed in one simple article.

-Description of the newsletter: If your business is your passion, at one point of your entrepreneurial journey you probably heard of Li Jin.
+Description of the newsletter: If your business is your passion, you probably heard of Li Jin at one point in your entrepreneurial journey.
 She’s a popular investor and startup advisor in the startup community.